 \subsubsection{Failure causes}

 In this manual study, we also encountered several challenges that hindered the successful identification of VFCs for certain NVD records.
-The ease of finding NVD-VFC mappings varied significantly depending on the type and characteristics of the NVD records.
-For instance, the NVD records related to OSS hosted on popular version control platforms like GitHub were generally more straightforward to map to their VFCs, as the necessary information and references were more readily available.
-On the other hand, the NVD records associated with enterprise products or projects using non-Git version control systems proved to be more challenging, often requiring extensive manual effort and investigation.
-These challenges can be categorized into three main areas: repository accessibility, documentation and reference issues, and commit-related factors.
+First, during the manual investigation for RQ1, the annotators had documented the specific reasons for each failure on their answer sheets.
+Next, using an open card sorting ~\cite{spencer2009open_card} methodology, the annotators grouped the documented failure reasons based on thematic similarity.
+They then collaboratively assigned descriptive labels to each category.
+Open card sorting is a qualitative analysis technique where researchers group individual data points to identify emergent thematic structures, and it is a well-established method for categorizing data followed by many prior studies~\cite{ wan2017bug, widyasari2025explaining, zheng2025towards}.
+Through this process, we identified three primary categories: repository accessibility, documentation and reference issues, and commit-related factors.

 Firstly, we were unable to find the repositories of affected products in some cases, particularly for enterprise products or those not using Git as their version control system.
 Secondly, the information provided in NVD descriptions and references was sometimes insufficient, too general, or redundant, making it difficult to locate the corresponding VFCs effectively.
 Lastly, commit-related issues posed significant obstacles, such as the possibility of VFCs being squashed or rebased, rendering them unavailable for analysis.
 Additionally, some commit messages were too vague or not directly related to the vulnerability.
 In contrast, in other cases, vulnerability fixes were part of multi-purpose commits, further complicating the identification process.
 These findings not only highlight the limitations of solely relying on NVD references for VFC identification but also provide valuable insights into the characteristics and challenges associated with the NVD-VFC mapping problem.
 By understanding the factors that influence the ease or difficulty of identifying VFCs for different types of NVD records, future research can develop more targeted and effective approaches to address these challenges.

 \find{ \textbf{Insight 4:} The manual investigation faced challenges in identifying VFCs for certain NVD records, with varying difficulty based on project type and version control system.
 The main obstacles were repository accessibility, insufficient documentation and references, and commit-related issues }